 Medicaid is a joint federal and state program for people with a low income and limited resources.

-It may provide coverage of services that Medicare does not fully cover, such as personal care, community services, and transportation to healthcare facilities.
+It may cover services that Medicare does not fully cover, such as personal care, community services, and transportation to healthcare facilities.

 States vary in their income and resource requirements for enrollment in Medicaid.

-Learn more about the differences between Medicare and Medicaid in this article.
+Learn about the differences between Medicare and Medicaid.

-Medicare Advantage plans also put a yearly cap on costs, which is a benefit that Medicare Part A and B do not offer.
+Medicare Advantage plans put a cap on annual costs, which is a benefit that Medicare parts A and B do not offer.